 Colorectal cancer (cancer of the colon and rectum) is the second leading cancer killer among men and women in the U.S. (after lung cancer).
 And yet, the Centers for Disease Control and Prevention estimates that as many as 60 percent of these deaths could have been prevented with regular screenings.

 Colorectal cancer screening saves lives.
 However, many people who are at risk for the disease are not being screened according to national guidelines.
 Many people are afraid of the procedure, but there’s really no reason to be SBL Gastroenterologist Alexis Ayonote, MD, said.
 “It’s well worth the time and any possible inconvenience to have the screening.
 Too many people think ‘I’m healthy so I don’t need to do anything.’
 The message is don’t wait until you’re sick and having symptoms to be screened.
 Colorectal cancer is a very preventable disease,” he said.

-To schedule an appointment with Dr. Ayonote or to learn more about colonoscopy and other services provided by the Gastroenterology and Special Procedures Department, call (217) 258- or 348-4155.
+To schedule an appointment with either Dr. Ayonote or Dr. Uzer, or to learn more about colonoscopy and other services provided by the Gastroenterology and Special Procedures Department, call (217) 258-4155.